Wife of British academic jailed in UAE: We are waiting

-The United Arab Emirates signaled on Friday that Matthew Hedges, who was sentenced on Wednesday on charges of spying for the British government, could be freed.
+The United Arab Emirates signalled on Friday that Matthew Hedges, who was sentenced on Wednesday on charges of spying for the British government, could be freed.

 “We have asked for clemency, we will wait to see what happens,” Hedges’ wife Daniela Tejada, told Reuters.